bitnine-oss/AgensGraph-Extension/README.md

 Installation Procedure
 ----------------------

 The build process will attempt to use the first path in the PATH environment variable when installing AGE.
-If the pg_config path if located there, run the following command in the source code directory of Apache AGE to build and install the extension.
+If the pg_config path is located there, run the following command in the source code directory of Apache AGE to build and install the extension.

     $ make install

-If the path to your Postgres installation is not in the PATH variable, add the path in the arguements:
+If the path to your Postgres installation is not in the PATH variable, add the path in the arguments:

     $ make PG_CONFIG=/path/to/postgres/bin/pg_config install